Register a birth

 All births in Scotland must be registered within 21 days of the child being born.

 You can register a new birth at any Scottish registration office.
 This page explains how to register a birth in Aberdeenshire.

 Who can register a birth

 Parents married or in a civil partnership

-If the baby's parents are married to each other or are in a registered civil partnership, only one parent need to attend the office to register the birth.
+If the baby's parents are married to each other or are in a registered civil partnership, only one parent needs to register the birth.
 Either parent can complete the online form and subsequent phone calls.

-If the parents are not married to each other and are not in a registered civil partnership, they must both attend the birth registration appointment to have a father/parent named on the birth entry.
+If the parents are not married to each other and are not in a registered civil partnership, they must both take part in the birth registration appointment to have a father/parent named on the birth entry.

 If the birth is registered only by the mother, the father/parent’s details will only be shown if either: